 Amazon got there first, yes, but Apple managed to nail it right with iBooks.
-Amidst some new email correspondences between Jobs and News Corp (that controls HarperCollins), we learn that Apple was specifically intent on making iBooks a revolutionary product not just for iOS but for the whole of eBook publishing industry.
+Amidst some new email correspondences between Jobs and News Corp (that controls HarperCollins), we learn that Apple was specifically intent on making iBooks a revolutionary product not just for iOS but the whole of the eBook publishing industry.

 So by now, you're probably having a sizable collection of iBooks which you read.
-Or may be you're just starting out with iBooks and your collection is growing with all the new books you found on the iBooks store.
+Or maybe you're just starting out with iBooks, and your collection is growing with all the new books you found on the iBooks store.

 One of the coolest features of iBooks is that you can read something on your iPhone and then pick it up from where you left on the iPad and Mac.
 The sync feature of iBooks – which is usually enabled by default – works flawlessly.
 But then, there are cases and instances where iBooks doesn't sync.
 It just doesn't work.
 So how do you fix that?